hgb-bin-proteomics/MSAndrea/README.md

   ```bash
   ./MSAndrea -s spectrumFile -d proteinDatabase -e settings.xml [-o outputfilename]
   ```
+## Limitations
+Currently, MS Andrea does does not provide quantification or support for the associated labeling strategies (TMT, iTRAQ, SILAC)

 ## Getting Help
 If something is not working or if you need help with MS Andrea, please contact us!